m1lt0n/delegator/README.md

 // our API and hide the internals, while ensuring separation of concerns and
 // limited responsibility for each class.
 ```

+Note: Several delegates can be assigned in the mapping.